 |Social acceptance: not many see long-term value because PV technology is thought to be soon outdated.
 There should be more acceptance from contractors and end-users alike.|

 While the main function of a conventional PV system is efficient power generation, the building integrated PV systems, which become the components of the building envelope must satisfy a number of additional requirements, such as:

 - appearance: color, image, size;

 - safety during construction and in use (fire, electrical, structure stability);

-This review mainly summarizes factors affecting the market of the BIPV technology and its eventual promise.
+This review summarizes factors affecting the market of the BIPV technology, related policies, and its promise.

 In order to address all the necessary factors, the PV integration should be discussed early in the beginning of the design process.
 There are following PV integration options [Robert and Guariento, 2009]: